-UNIX has a command line user interface.
-After login and after the completion of each UNIX command, Unix prints a prompt.
+Linux has a command line user interface.
+After login and after the completion of each Linux command, Linux prints a prompt.
 For each Secure Shell Client action you want to perform, you must type a "command" usually with some additional parameters.
-The UNIX system is case sensitive, so you must type commands and parameters in the correct case for the system to recognise the commands.
+The Linux system is case sensitive, so you must type commands and parameters in the correct case for the system to recognise the commands.
 For example after you login, you can "see" the files on your home directory using the command "ls".
-The command "LS" is not the same as "ls" due to the UNIX case sensitivity.
+The command "LS" is not the same as "ls" due to the Linux case sensitivity.
 The "ls" command can also be typed with some parameters.
 The "ls" command with one parameter allows you to see hidden files such as your .forward file (see below for use of this file for forwarding email): "ls -A".
 When you no longer want to enter commands, enter the "logout" command to logout.

-For this course, you are required to be able to login and do two things with your UNIX account:
+For this course, you are required to be able to login and do two things with your Linux account:

-These can be accomplished with very little understanding of UNIX and its commands.
-Here are instructions for doing both of these activities with minimal knowledge of UNIX.
+These can be accomplished with very little understanding of Linux and its commands.
+Here are instructions for doing both of these activities with minimal knowledge of Linux.

 If you want your email forwarded to another email adress, follow these instructions:

-Login and create a file in your UNIX home directory.
+Login and create a file in your Linux home directory.

 The file must be named .forward (a period and the word forward).

 The contents of that file should be the address where you want your email sent.

 Example (bold items are the ones I typed):